 All medication no longer needed or expired is to be taken home.

 We request that all medication be hand-delivered to us to be stored in the appropriate manner.
-The Centre must store all medication in a locked container in the fridge or cupboard except for emergency medication.
-A designated employee will be responsible for all medications.
+The Centre must store all medication in a locked container in the fridge or supposed expent.